 - Hidden Beach is a picturesque destination with its bone-white sand soft as powder and crystal clear azure waters surrounded by towering limestone.
 Relax on the beach, get a tan, take many photos, wade in the waters, or go snorkeling during your stay.

 - You’ll need enough cash.
-Even if there are ATMs in town, there are often long lines and chances of those machines running out of money is relatively high.
+Even if there are ATMs in town, there are often long lines, and the chances of those machines running out of money are relatively high.

 - Hidden Beach is usually the lunch stopover spot of Tour C. Food is included in island hopping tours, but you can bring your own snacks and drinks during your stay at Hidden Beach.
 Bring your trash with you.

-- To save money, bring your own gear for snorkeling such as mask, snorkel tube, fins and others you may need.
+- To save money, bring your own gear for snorkeling such as a mask, snorkel tube, fins, and others you may need.